dawookie/dawookie.github.io/_posts/2015-11-11-thank-you-veterans.markdown

 Some of the Veteran news for today is:

 * California starts issuing special [Veteran Licenses and ID][cadmv].
-* [Starbucks has extended it tuition assistance][sbux] program to include the offspring and spouses of it employees that are veterans.
+* [Starbucks has extended it tuition assistance][sbux] program to include the offspring and spouses of its employees that are veterans.

 [cadmv]: https://www.dmv.ca.gov/portal/dmv/detail/coi/veterans/veterans_driver_license